havenfricke/Fullstack-Indentity-Vite-React-Express-Auth0/Client/README.md

     }
   }, [isAuthenticated, user]);
 ```
-Update AuthService.js to reflect the user properties the application
+Update AuthService.js to reflect the user properties the application may need to sync.